 Numbers may not add to totals due to rounding.
-Excludes debt service on the Refunded Bonds.
-On April 30, 2014, AMP redeemed \$48,020,000 of its Series 2009 Bonds maturing on February 15, 2036 with the proceeds of a draw on the Line of Credit, which draw was paid with a portion of the unexpended proceeds of prior issues of Bonds.
+Debt service is shown net of the Refunded Bonds.

-(1) Actual debt service is shown for the Series 2015A Bonds.
-Actual Debt Service on the Series 2015B Bonds is shown through the respective Mandatory Tender Dates therefor and, thereafter, at 3.5% after the respective Mandatory Tender Dates therefor.
-Debt service on the Series 2015C Bonds is shown at a rate of 1.89% through the mandatory tender date therefor and 3.5% thereafter.

-(2) Reflects total gross debt service on all Outstanding Bonds without regard to receipt of federal subsidies (the "Federal Subsidies") payable on the Outstanding Bonds, issued as "Build America Bonds" pursuant to the American Recovery and Reinvestment Tax Act of 2009 (the "Recovery Act"), which includes the Series 2009C Bonds and the Series 2010 Bonds.
+(1) Actual debt service on the Series 2015B Bonds is shown through the respective mandatory tender dates therefor.
+Debt service on the Series 2015C Bonds, which bear interest at a variable rate equal to the SIFMA Index plus 59 basis points, adjusted monthly, is calculated based on the average interest rate over the last twelve full calendar months.
+Debt service shown after such mandatory tender dates reflects the method of calculation of Balloon Indebtedness provided in the Indenture and reflect an assumed interest rate equal to 2.75% on the Subseries 2015B-1 Bonds, 2.85% on the Subseries 2015B-2 Bonds and equal to 2.80% on the Series 2015C Bonds.
+See "SOURCES OF PAYMENT AND SECURITY FOR THE SERIES 2017A BONDS - FUTURE FINANCINGS."
+Reflects total gross debt service on all Outstanding Bonds without regard to receipt of federal subsidies (the "Federal Subsidies") payable on the Outstanding Bonds, issued as "Build America Bonds" pursuant to the American Recovery and Reinvestment Tax Act of 2009 (the "Recovery Act"), which includes the Series 2009C Bonds and the Series 2010 Bonds.

-Act"), which includes the Series 2009C Bonds and the Series 2010 Bonds.

-(3) Federal Subsidies reflected in the table above assume a 7.3% reduction in such Federal Subsidies through the final maturity of the Series 2009C Bonds and the Series 2010 Bonds.
+(2) Federal Subsidies reflected in the table above assume a 6.6% reduction in such Federal Subsidies, the reduction in effect for the federal government's fiscal year ending September 30, 2018, through the final maturity of the Series 2009C Bonds and the Series 2010 Bonds.
 The actual reduction in the Federal Subsidies may be greater than or less than such amount.
 See "CERTAIN FACTORS AFFECTING AMP, THE PARTICIPANTS AND THE ELECTRIC UTILITY INDUSTRY - Federal Subsidies."

-(4) Total reflects total gross debt service on the Bonds net of the Federal Subsidies and debt service collected by AMP associated with the Refunded Bonds to be deposited to the Escrow Fund.
+(3) Total reflects total gross debt service on the Bonds net of the Federal Subsidies.